dbatten5/vim-scranch/README.md

 ## Installation

 Use your favourite plugin manager to install this package.
-I like `vim-plug`
+I like `vim-plug`.

 ```
 Plug 'dbatten5/vim-scranch'